Branding Research is not like other studies

 Don’t conduct focus groups

 We never use focus groups.
 Rather than providing clarity to your mission, focus groups cloud the results.

-The data is neither useful nor projectable and, in our judgment, focus groups waste money.
-To answer the questions that are normally answered by focus groups, we conduct one-on-one research that allows us to delve into issues that focus groups stifle.
+The data is neither valuable nor projectable, and, in our judgment, focus groups waste money.
+To answer the questions that focus groups typically answer, we conduct one-on-one research that allows us to delve into issues that focus groups stifle.
 This eliminates the prejudice that exists in peer pressure and group mentality.
 Because we choose based on emotional reasons, many participants in a focus group are hesitant to say it.
 Like anything else, asking for an opinion means you’ll get one.

-Deciding if that opinion affects behavior is another matter.
+Deciding if that opinion affects behavior, is another matter.
 Generally speaking, focus groups provide a forum for removing any emotional language from your offering.
-Yet, it is exactly those emotionally charged issues that are most memorable.
+Yet, it is precisely those emotionally charged issues that are most memorable.

-Remove them and you have vanilla ice cream — few will eat it and it is rarely the object of compulsion.
+Remove them, and you have vanilla ice cream — few will eat it, and it is rarely the object of compulsion.
 Focus groups never recommend chocolate.
 As a result, Resultant Research also does not recommend focus groups as a part of branding research.

 In the end, focus groups mean nothing.
 Your brand is far too important for that.
-It must be supported by objective, projectable and scientific research.
+Support the brand with objective, projectable, and scientific research.

 Creative testing and name testing